Linux kernel: Supported devices

 In 2007, the LKDDb project has been started to build a comprehensive database of hardware and protocols known by Linux kernels.
 The database is built automatically by static analysis of the kernel sources.
 Later in 2014, the Linux Hardware project was launched to automatically collect a database of all tested hardware configurations with the help of users of various Linux distributions.

 Live patching

-Rebootless updates can even be applied to the kernel by using live patching technologies such as Ksplice, kpatch and kGraft.
-Minimalistic foundations for live kernel patching were merged into the Linux kernel mainline in kernel version 4.0, which was released on 12 April 2015.
-Those foundations, known as livepatch and based primarily on the kernel's ftrace functionality, form a common core capable of supporting hot patching by both kGraft and kpatch, by providing an application programming interface (API) for kernel modules that contain hot patches and an application binary interface (ABI) for the userspace management utilities.
-However, the common core included into Linux kernel 4.0 supports only the x86 architecture and does not provide any mechanisms for ensuring function-level consistency while the hot patches are applied.
+Kernel updates can be applied without rebooting by using live patching technologies such as Ksplice, kpatch and kGraft.
+Initial support for live kernel patching was merged into the Linux kernel mainline in version 4.0, released on 12 April 2015.
+The feature, known as livepatch, uses the kernel's ftrace functionality and provides a common infrastructure for hot patches supplied through kernel modules, together with interfaces for userspace management tools.
+In its initial Linux 4.0 implementation, livepatch support was limited to the x86 architecture and provided basic infrastructure rather than a complete live-patching consistency model.